akshat2602/fly.io-challenges/README.md

-# Fly.io Dist Sys Challenges
+# Gossip Gloomers Challenge

-This repository serves as a personal solutions for the fly.io/dist-sys challenges.
+This repository serves as a personal solutions for the fly.io/dist-sys gossip gloomers challenges.
 Each folder corresponds to each challenge and is numbered accordingly.